phpvirtualbox/phpvirtualbox/README.md

 phpVirtualBox is from 2017 maintained by Smart Guide Pty Ltd (tudor at smartguide dot com dot au)

-with support from various contributors
+with support from various contributors (see https://github.com/phpvirtualbox/phpvirtualbox/graphs/contributors)

 Originally Copyright (C) 2015 Ian Moore (imoore76 at yahoo dot com)